fallen-icarus/cardano-swaps/README.md

 As a bonus, **the very nature of *illiquidity* implies great arbitrage opportunities**.
 The more illiquid a swap pair, the greater the potential arbitrage profits.
 Participating in arbitrage is permissionless, so anyone can design their own algorithms for finding the most profitable "path" through the currently available swaps.

 ### Democratic Upgradability
 Upgrades to `cardano-swaps` can propagate through the ecosystem of users in a similarly democratic fashion as SPOs upgrading their pools to a new version of `cardano-node`.
 Since users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
-The main challenge here is the bifurcation of liquidity that occurs during upgrade periods.
-However, the more users there are and the more overall liquidity there is, the more this issue is minimized.
+Bifurcation of liquidity that occurs during upgrade periods is not an issue because different versions of Cardano-Swaps can compose with each other.
+Therefore, there really isn't any bifurcation of liquidity during upgrade periods.

 ### Frontend Agnosticism
 Thanks to the query-ability of beacon tokens, it is trivial for any frontend to integrate with Cardano-Swaps.
 For example, any wallet can integrate `cardano-swaps` by adding support for querying the beacon tokens.
 They can also add their own user friendly way to create and use swaps.
 The only requirement is that all frontends/users agree to use the same beacon token standard.
 There is no need for risky extensions or dedicated frontends.

 ## Benchmarks and Fee Estimations (YMMV)
-Thanks to the efficiency of using Aiken, this version is capable of composing up to 14 different swaps in a single transaction where the total transaction fee is 1.5 ADA.
-Yes, you read that right: **it costs less than 2 ADA to compose 14 swaps in a single transaction.**
+Thanks to the efficiency of using Aiken, this version is capable of composing up to 14 different swaps in a single transaction where the total transaction fee is 1.5 ADA. **It costs less than 2 ADA to compose 14 swaps in a single transaction.
+A single swap only costs 0.25 ADA which makes this the cheapest DEX on Cardano by an order of magnitude.**

-Given the performance of these Aiken contracts, even though the redundant executions are still occuring, this DEX is more than performant enough for the current state of Cardano.
+Given the performance of these Aiken contracts, even though the redundant executions are still occuring, this DEX is more than performant enough for the current state of Cardano. **No CIPs or hard-forks are needed.
+This protocol works on the Cardano blockchain, as is.**

 The full benchmarking details can be found [here](Benchmarks.md).
 The key take-away from the benchmarking is that using reference scripts is necessary for this DEX to reach its full potential.
 The original version had every user store a copy of the reference script with each beacon token.
-This was unnecessary and leads to redundant blockchain bloat.
+This was unnecessary and leads to redundant blockchain bloat due to the same script being stored on chain multiple times.
 Instead, this version assumes users and arbitragers will use their own reference scripts or trustlessly share scripts using Beacon Tokens as in [cardano-reference-scripts](https://github.com/fallen-icarus/cardano-reference-scripts).

 ## FAQ